Peekaboo64534/Advanced-credit-Fraud-Detection-System/README.md

 ### Model Evaluation

 - **Metrics**: Models were evaluated using metrics such as precision, recall, F1-score, and ROC-AUC.
 These metrics provide a comprehensive view of each model's performance, particularly in handling the imbalanced nature of fraud detection.
+- **Cross-Validation**: Performed to ensure the models' generalizability and robustness across different subsets of data.

 ## Results